Canada Research Chairs Program - Equity, Diversity & Inclusion Action Plan

 - Mental Health Interactive Learning Module

 Currently Equity, Diversity and Inclusion training is provided to members of appointments/search committees involved in a CRC search.
-During the summer of 2018, Equity & Human Rights services extended this training for all Appointments Committee members The current Faculty Collective Agreement includes a requirement that a minimum of one member of Appointments committees, Promotion & Tenure committees and Annual Performance Evaluation committees be trained and serve as that Committee’s Equity Representative.
-To facilitate this requirement, additional training during the summer and fall of 2019 was conducted and open to all members of these committees.
-This training will continue in 2020 and there are plans to evolve this training to an online module in the future.
+During the summer of 2018, Equity & Human Rights services extended this training for all Appointments Committee members.
+The current Faculty Collective Agreement includes a requirement that a minimum of one member of Appointments committees, Search committees, Promotion, Tenure and Continuing Status committees, Annual Performance Evaluation committees, and Chair/Director Selection committees be trained and serve as that Committee’s Equity Representative.
+To facilitate this requirement, additional training during the summer and fall of 2019, 2020 and 2021was conducted and open to all members of these committees.
+This training will continue and there are plans to evolve this training to an online module in the future.

 The University has also embedded EDI-related policies, principles and best practices into various aspects of our Excellence in Leadership at Western Program.
 This development program is for academic and research leaders, as well as administrative leaders.
-EDI awareness and accountabilities for human rights, equity and accessibility have been incorporated into a half-day learning session called “Supervisor Responsibilities: What a Western Leader Needs to Know” (offered 5 times in 2019).
+EDI awareness and accountabilities for human rights, equity and accessibility have been incorporated into a half-day learning session called “Supervisor Responsibilities: What a Western Leader Needs to Know”.

-In addition to the training listed above, Western’s Equity & Human Rights Services also provides training and education workshops on equity, diversity and human-rights to the campus community on request.
+In addition to the training listed above, Western’s Office of Equity, Diversity & Inclusion also provides training and education workshops on equity, diversity and human rights to the campus community on request.

 Providing supports to employees to achieve work/life balance is important to Western and we are proud to have been named one of Canada’s Top 100 Employers for 2014, 2015 and 2016.
 For many years, Western has offered supports, policies and programs to support employees in achieving this balance and continue to do so.